atulmy/fullstack-javascript-architecture/README.md

 ## About
-Using JavaScript for full-stack has always been a challenge especially with architecting various pieces of the application, choosing the technologies and managing devOps.
-This project provides a base for typical project consisting a Landing Website, Web and Mobile Applications, API service and easy deployment.
+Using JavaScript for full-stack has always been a challenge especially with architecting various pieces of the application, choosing technologies and managing devOps.
+This project provides a base for typical project consisting a Landing Website, Web and Mobile Applications, API service and easy deployment of various services.
+This project uses a microserice architecture where all individual project runs as a service (container).
+Testing and code linting is not in the scope of this project at the moment.

-## Backend
-- API
-- Database
-- Proxy

-## Frontend
-- Landing
-- Web
-- Mobile
-  - iOS
-  - Android

-## Deployment
-- Docker

 ## Core Structure